sequelize/website/docs/other-topics/migrations.md

 This will:

+- Create a model with some default fields: `id` for the primary key with auto increment and `createdAt` and `updatedAt` for the timestamps.
 - Create a model file `user` in `models` folder;
 - Create a migration file with name like `XXXXXXXXXXXXXX-create-user.js` in `migrations` folder.